Spark-Y Annual Internship

 Hours - 20 hours a week (required):

 Application consists of a resume with a cover letter.

-This cover letter should highlight something in your resume that prepares you to be a Spark-Y intern, and should outline why you are interested in this opportunity and what you would bring to your internship team.
+Please submit resume and cover letter.
+Your cover letter should highlight why you are interested in this opportunity, what prepares you to be a Spark-Y intern, and what you would bring to your internship team.

 here's what Spark-Y intern alumni have to say: